GoldenEagle1035/cosmos-sdk-budget/CONTRIBUTING.md

 - Make sure you run tests by running `make test-all` locally to see there is any issue
 - Review all the checks on your PR and review code coverage report
-- Assign reviewers from code owners (@dongsam @kogisin @hallazzang)
+- Assign reviewers from code owners (@dongsam @kogisin @hallazzang @johnmichael746)

-Thank you for your contribution!
+Thank you for your contribution.